-Dr. Mary Crang is currently working at the University of Illinois at Chicago in the Department of Biobehavioral Health Science and the Department of Health Systems Science.
-She serves there as a clinical instructor for graduate and advance placement nurses while also working on the implementation plan provided by the state of Illinois to ensure the availability of services for individuals under the age of 21 with mental illness.
-She previously served in a similar role as an Integrative Health Care Consultant, advising behavioral health care agencies about their members’ medical care before their transition from residential facilities back into the community.
-She has experience working as a Family Nurse Practitioner at the Integrated Health Care Clinics in the College of Nursing at the University of Illinois at Chicago, where she was a primary care provider for individuals in the community with a multitude of comorbidities (e.g., hypertension, hyperlipidemia, diabetes, and severe mental illness).
+Dr. Crang’s multi-faceted career has served in CVS Minute Clinics, traditional School-Based Health Centers (SBHC), and as an orthopedic advance practice nurse at the Shock-Trauma Unit at the University of Maryland Hospital in Baltimore.
+She has nursing experience in medical, surgical, dialysis, and the postoperative care of cardiac patients.
+In addition, she has served as an Integrative Health Care Consultant, advising behavioral health care agencies about their members’ medical care before their transition from residential facilities back into the community.
+She also has experience as a Family Nurse Practitioner within the Integrated Health Care Clinics at the University of Illinois at Chicago College of Nursing, where she served as a primary care provider for individuals in the community with a multitude of comorbidities (e.g., hypertension, hyperlipidemia, diabetes, and severe mental illness).

 Dr. Crang holds a bachelor’s degree in biology from Wittenberg University and a master’s degree in education science and educational administration, along with certifications in assistant principalship, principal, and assistant superintendent, from Wright State University.
 She received her Master of Science in Nursing – Family Nurse Practitioner from Georgia Southern University and her Doctor of Nursing Practice (Family Practice) from the University of Illinois at Chicago (UIC).
 She is board-certified by the American Association of Nurse Practitioners (AANP) and American Nurses Credentialing Center (ANCC).
 She is an active member of the Sigma Theta Tau International Nursing Academic Honorary Society and the Illinois Society for Advanced Practice Nursing (ISAPN).
-She has been accepted into psychiatric certification program at UIC.
+She recently completed the psychiatric certification program at UIC.